 When it comes to the task of collecting the solar energy to charge your power plant (and ultimately, to power your devices), the Boulder 200 panels included in this kit are constructed from strong tempered glass alongside an aluminum frame, both of which provide the ideal combination of lightweight strength and durability for outdoor use in a range of scenarios.

-Once fully setup with Boulder 200 solar panels, this solar generator system is able to recharge in as little as 9 hours depending on the solar conditions and solar panel array, while the inclusion of two AC outlet wall chargers allows the Yeti 3000 power unit to charge from the wall in around 25 hours.
+Once fully setup with Boulder 200 solar panels, this portable solar generator system is able to recharge in as little as 9 hours depending on the solar conditions and solar panel array, while the inclusion of two AC outlet wall chargers allows the Yeti 3000 power unit to charge from the wall in around 25 hours.

 This system represents a great option for a home preparedness solar generator, delivering power to devices from phones to fridges with the Yeti 3000 able to keep the latter running for up to 50 hours on a full charge should the grid go down.